Day 3

 Day 19

-Bid farewell to your Lao hosts, and head back to the airport to board your flight back to Hanoi, where you’ll catch your connecting overnight flight home.
+Savour a final breakfast with your fellow travellers, check out of your hotel and be transferred back to the airport for your flight to Hanoi.
+From here, you’ll catch your connecting overnight flight home.

 Day 20